CT Bar Association

-- Delivered an ethics lecture at the Connecticut Bar Association’s annual meeting in June 2013
+- Delivered ethics lecture and LCBA at the Connecticut Bar Association’s annual meetings in 2012 and 2014.

 - Connecticut Bar Association –Attorney Logan’s long history of leadership in the Connecticut Bar Association was recently honored with the presentation of the 2012 John Eldred Shields Distinguished Professional Service Award.
-He currently serves the CBA as chair of the Standing Committee on Professional Ethics, chair of the Executive Director Review and Compensation Committee and chair of the Sexual Harassment Committee.
+He currently serves the CBA as on the Awards Committee, Fair & Impartial Courts, Nominating Committee and Standing Commitee on Professional Ethics.

 - American Association of Justice - member